Colours of New England

 - Salem; famous for its witch-hunting history

-- See the stunning colours of the Green & White Mountains
+- See the stunning fall colours of the Green & White Mountains

 The quaint charm and beauty of Cape Cod

 Welcome to Boston, the Cradle of American Liberty.
-Upon arrival at Logan International Airport, transfer independently to your hotel where will you will meet your Tour Director.
+Upon arrival at Logan International Airport, we include a shuttle transfer to your hotel where will you will meet your tour director.

 Bar Harbor - White Mountains

 Your journey today takes you inland towards the spectacular scenery of the White Mountains, the "rooftop of New England", whose landscape is dotted with enchanting covered bridges, picturesque towns and villages, and historic sites.
-En route experience breathtaking mountain vistas, pristine forestry and world renowned foliage.
+En route experience breathtaking mountain vistas, pristine forests and world-renowned foliage.

 Wite Mountains - Stowe - Green Mountains